 The most popular commodities exported in the country are dairy products (making up 26% of all exports) as well as meat, wood, fruits, nuts, beverages, cereal, fish, machinery, aluminium, and food preparation products.
 Vehicles, machinery, minerals, electricals, and plastics were the biggest imported product categories, each representing a trade deficit, which unlocks unique opportunities for foreign investors looking to enter into the import and export market.

-Opportunities In Growing Industries
+Why Do Business in New Zealand: Opportunities In Growing Industries

 Because of its geographical position, New Zealand is largely dependent on other countries to prop up its economy, which is why its raw materials sector continues to thrive.
 Indeed, there are significant opportunities in the agricultural sector, which is the largest in the country, with new technologies and investments required to increase yields and improve the performance of crops and livestock.
 Horticulture is another key industry where foreign investors may want to look into – with peaches, plums, nectarines, drupe, cherries, and apricots all grown in huge quantities for export, the ability to add value through food processing could offer significant returns on investment.
 The country’s forestry, mining, and fishing sectors are also key areas of growth, although spotting a gap in the market and undertaking due diligence before setting up is critical.

 Businesses setting up in New Zealand typically form a sole trader business, a partnership, or a limited liability company, with all three offering their own benefits and controls.
 Offshore entities, on the other hand, conduct business through a local subsidiary company structure or by opening a branch of their company in New Zealand.
 In recent times, however, limited partnerships are becoming the most popular choice for international entrepreneurs.
 When setting up a new business, it makes sense to work with a reputable company that can offer their experience to speed up your application process and ensure your firm is fully compliant.